AliyunContainerService/pouch/docs/kubernetes/pouch_cri_api_changelog.md

 + Support the ability to acquire the volumes of the Image.

+### Scenario:

+In the container inplace upgrade process, the volumes of the new container needs to remain consistent with that of the old container, so the volumes of the old container needs to be read.

 ### Modification

 + Add `volumes` field in the Image struct.